Premier League Games Postponed Following Death Of Queen Elizabeth II - UrduPoint

 The start to Rugby Union's English Premiership has been pushed back just a day from Friday to Saturday.
 Rugby League's Super League playoff eliminators will also go ahead on Friday and Saturday.

-Manchester United's Cristiano Ronaldo has become the latest high-profile sporting figure to pay his respects.
+Tributes to the longest serving monarch in British history have continued to pour in from sporting stars such as five-time Ballon d'Or winner Cristiano Ronaldo and seven-time Formula One champion Lewis Hamilton.

-"Throughout these years, I've felt the everlasting love of the UK for it's Queen, and how important Her Majesty was and will forever be to the British people," Ronaldo posted on Instagram.
+"Throughout these years, I've felt the everlasting love of the UK for it's Queen, and how important Her Majesty was and will forever be to the British people," Manchester United's Ronaldo posted on Instagram.